-Blake Shelton Says Gwen Stefani’s Return To ‘The Voice’ ‘Is Comforting’
+Blake Shelton Says Gwen Stefani’s Return To ‘The Voice’ ‘Is Very Comforting’

-The Voice judge Gwen Stefani is back this season, and longtime beau Blake Shelton is excited to have her, reports Entertainment Tonight.
+The Voice judge Gwen Stefani is back, and longtime beau Blake Shelton is excited to have her, reports Entertainment Tonight.

 “Having Gwen back is very comforting to all the coaches,” Shelton shared.
 “We all know how to play each other at this thing.
-It felt like the old gang got back together again, and we’re having a blast,” he continued.
+It felt like the old gang got back together again, and we’re having a blast.”

 Last season, Nick Jonas temporarily replaced Stefani as one of the show’s judges.
 Jonas sat alongside Shelton, R&B singer John Legend, and pop star Kelly Clarkson in the spinning chairs.

-Legend also expressed his excitement for “The Sweet Escape” singer’s return, “I know Blake is very excited and very happy to have Gwen back but we all love Gwen,” he explained.
-“She has such a great spirit and energy,” continued the “All Of Me” singer.
+“I know Blake is very excited and very happy to have Gwen back but we all love Gwen,” he explained.
+“She has such a great spirit and energy.”

 Stefani chimed in on the excitement.

-“I’m so grateful to be here,” she said.
-In a video for ET, she also touched on the new, in studio safety protocols that are in place to prevent the spread of coronavirus.
+In a video for ET, she also touched on the new, in-studio safety protocols that are in place to prevent the spread of coronavirus.

 “It’s different, definitely different.
 Everyone has all these rules and we’re all being safe — it’s just actually a little bit more exciting than usual.”

-The video gives a glimpse into what we can expect the competition to look like this season, including a t-shirt cannon that Stefani got for “Team Gwen” shirts.
-Clarkson chimes in, pointing out that only Stefani and Shelton are allowed to be near each other while they work.
+The video gives a glimpse of what the competition will look like this season, including a T-shirt cannon that Stefani got for “Team Gwen” shirts.

+Additionally, Clarkson chimed in and pointed out that only Stefani and Shelton are allowed to be near each other while they work.
 That proximity was seen last month when a video of the judges singing a cover of Bob Marley’s “One Love” was released, as reported by The Inquisitr.

 The “Nobody But You” singers have been in lockdown together since March.
 The pair has been staying at Shelton’s farm in Oklahoma, with his extended family and Stefani’s children.
 Stefani expressed her gratitude for the time alone with her longtime boyfriend.